 Creative writing is an important component of all of our degree programs, and we also welcome interested students from any major to explore our courses in creative writing.

-At the undergraduate level, students can select from two workshop offerings at ENG 205 Introductory Creative Writing and at least two at the ENG 305 Advanced Creative Writing workshops in poetry, fiction, literary nonfiction, and screen writing.
-All courses are capped at 15 participants, allowing for an intimate and thorough creative critique of original work.
+Undergraduates can select from two workshop offerings at ENG 205 Creative Writing and at least two at ENG 305 Advanced Creative Writing workshops in poetry, fiction, literary nonfiction, and screenwriting.
+Courses are capped at 15 participants, allowing for a thorough creative critique of your work.
 Courses are offered in Kingston and in Providence throughout the year.

-As a creative writing student you will engage with experienced and enthusiastic professors who encourage you to test your limits and bring new insights to your work.
-Our faculty have published prize-wining books and are recipients of some of the country’s most prestigious writing awards, including the Guggenheim Fellowship, the PEN Osterwell Award, the Yale Younger Poets Prize, the Stegner Fellowship, the Bechtel Prize for Educating the Imagination from Teachers and Writers Collaborative, and several Rhode Island State Council of the Arts prizes.
+As a URI creative writing student, you’ll work with professors who will encourage you to challenge yourself and offer you the benefit of their experience as authors and recipients of some of the country’s most prestigious writing awards, including the Guggenheim Fellowship, the PEN Osterwell Award, the Yale Younger Poets Prize, and the Stegner Fellowship, among others.

 Creative Writing Opportunities